zzq1234567890/epg/README.md

 6.Adding the epg of some HOY new channels

-7.Adding theepg of six channels from TVB anywhere USA .
+7.Adding the epg of six channels from TVB anywhere USA .

 8.Adding the epg for simplied chinese ,swepg.xml.gz, used in mainland of china;
 the epg of  tradional chinese epg,tw.epg.gz, used in hk ,marcol,taiwan  area .